lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/2_Use_public_genomic_datasets.md

 ### How to verify you've done it
  - Reference the file in a BigQuery query or a VM-based analysis

- See Lynn's 3 minute exploration of this section
+### Click to see Lynn's 3 minute exploration of this section
 [![Public Reference Genomic Datasets on GCP](http://img.youtube.com/vi/4jfY9LmgHJk/0.jpg)](http://www.youtube.com/watch?v=4jfY9LmgHJk "Public Reference Genomic Datasets on GCP")

 ### Other Things to Know